-Exercise 2.7.
-Modify the ArrayDeque implementation so that it does not use the mod operator (which is expensive on some systems).
-Instead, it should make use of the fact that, if length(a) is a power of 2, then

-$$k \mod \text{length}(a) = k \land (\text{length}(a) - 1)$$ .

-(Here, \land is the bitwise-and operator.)

 Exercise 2.8.
+Modify the ArrayDeque implementation so that it does not use the % operator (which is expensive on some systems).
+Instead, it should make use of the fact that, if a.length is a power of 2, then

+$$k\%a.length = k\&(a.length - 1)$$ .

+(Here, & is the bitwise-and operator.)

+Exercise 2.9.
 Design and implement a variant of ArrayDeque that does not do any modular arithmetic at all.
 Instead, all the data sits in a consecutive block, in order, inside an array.
 When the data overruns the beginning or the end of this array, a modified rebuild() operation is performed.
 The amortized cost of all operations should be the same as in an ArrayDeque.